-- The Private School Licensure Division of the Alabama Community College System complaint process.
-Students first need to complete the grievance/complaint procedure with Columbia College prior to submitting a complaint to the Alabama Community College System.
-If after exhausting all available institutional processes, a student's complaint remains unresolved, the student may appeal to the Alabama Community College System at the address below. - The Higher Learning Commission complaint process. - Students in distance education programs or courses should reach out to the Missouri Department of Higher Education and Workforce Development (MDHEWD) at (573) 526-1577 or review the MDHE complaint process.
+- Students first need to complete the grievance/complaint procedure with Columbia College prior to submitting a complaint with the Private School Licensure Division of the Alabama Community College System.
+If your complaint remains unresolved after exhausting all available institutional processes, you may file a complaint with the Private School Licensure Division. - The Higher Learning Commission complaint process. - Students in distance education programs or courses should reach out to the Missouri Department of Higher Education and Workforce Development (MDHEWD) at (573) 751-2361 or review the MDHE complaint process.